About the Festival

 - Any communication regarding the production elements of the entry must be directed to the KTA High School Festival Coordinator at least two weeks prior to the Festival.

 - All scenery will load into a 10’x10’ square backstage at the venue.

 - A participating school may occupy the house make-up/dressing room facility during the hour preceding that school’s production.

-- The plays will be judged on an objective basis by a panel of judges who represent Kentucky’s professional, educational, and community theatre using the following rating system: superior, excellent and good.
+- The plays will be judged on an objective basis by a panel of judges who represent a professional, educational, and community theatre using a score sheet and scoring rubric.

-- Trophies will be awarded for Best Play, First and Second Runners Up, Best Performers, Best Supporting Actors and All-Star Cast.
+- Trophies will be awarded for Outstanding Production, First and Second Runners Up, Outstanding Performers in Lead Role (up to 2), Outstanding Performers Supporting Actors (up to 2) and All-Star Cast.
 Judges may also award Discretionary Awards.
 The top five plays will be recognized and shared at the annual meeting.

-- The plays judged Best Play and First Runner Up are eligible to enter as the state’s selection to attend the Southeastern Theatre Conference High School play Festival in March.
+- The plays judged Outstanding Production and First Runner Up are eligible to enter as the state’s selection to attend the Southeastern Theatre Conference High School Play Festival in March.